Augustus Hawkins: U.S. Congress

 From 1963 to 1991, Hawkins represented California's 21st District (1963–1975), and the 29th District (1975–1991), covering southern Los Angeles County, in Congress.
 Hawkins was consistently elected with over 80% of the vote in his Democratic-friendly district.
-He was the first black representative elected west of the Mississippi River.
+He was the first black representative to be elected from west of the Mississippi River.

 Hawkins was a strong supporter of President Lyndon B. Johnson's Great Society.
 Early in his congressional career, he authored legislation including Title VII of the Civil Rights Act of 1964 that established the Equal Employment Opportunity Commission.
-Hawkins was a strong supporter of civil rights, and toured the South in 1964 to advocate for African-American voter registration.
+Hawkins was a strong supporter of civil rights, and he toured the South in 1964 to advocate for African-American voter registration.

-Five days after the Voting Rights Act of 1965 was signed into law, the Watts Riots occurred in Hawkins' district.
+Five days after the Voting Rights Act of 1965 was signed into law, the Watts Riots occurred in Hawkins's district.
 It was the first of many race riots in the 1960s.
-Hawkins urged his colleagues in Congress to increase antipoverty funds, but did not condone the violence.
+Hawkins urged his colleagues in Congress to increase antipoverty funds, but he did not condone the violence.
 Due to his light skin and heightened racial tensions, Hawkins had to be careful when he visited his district shortly after the riots.
 The riots stalled the Great Society, particularly over the fair housing; blacks who benefited from Great Society laws were blamed as being harmful to the "law and order" of America, particularly if they were allowed to live next to whites.
-Fair housing was still an unpopular issue in America: Democratic Senate nominee Pierre Salinger lost to Republican George Murphy in California over the issue, marking the only Republican pickup amid Lyndon Johnson's crushing presidential victory over anti-civil rights Barry Goldwater in 1964.
+Fair housing was still an unpopular issue in America: Democratic Senate nominee Pierre Salinger lost to Republican George Murphy in California over the issue, marking the only Republican pickup amid Lyndon Johnson's crushing presidential victory over anti-Civil Rights Act Barry Goldwater in 1964.
 Open housing reform seemed next on the Great Society list after the Voting Rights Act was signed, but the Watts Riot put it on hold.
 It was not passed until after the 1968 assassination of Martin Luther King Jr.

 On the Vietnam War, Hawkins initially agreed with President Johnson.
 In 1964, both insisted that the war undermined the Great Society and that the United States could not "impose our way of life on other people."
 When it became clear that South Vietnam was not stable enough to survive without American backing, Hawkins increased his criticism of the war.
 After touring South Vietnam June 1970, Hawkins and fellow Democratic Representative William Anderson drafted a House Resolution urging Congress to "condemn the cruel and inhumane treatment" of prisoners in South Vietnam.
-Anderson and Hawkins had visited South Vietnam with nine other congressmen, but they were the only two to visit a civilian South Vietnamese prison on Con Son Island, which they described as being akin to “tiger cages.”
-The two Representatives also pressured President Nixon to send an independent task force to investigate the prison and “prevent further degradation and death.”
+Anderson and Hawkins had visited South Vietnam with nine other congressmen, but they were the only two to visit a civilian South Vietnamese prison on Con Son Island, which they described as being akin to "tiger cages."
+The two Representatives also pressured President Nixon to send an independent task force to investigate the prison and "prevent further degradation and death."